poppastring/dasblog-core/README.md

 - Self -Contained
 - win-x64

 So far deployment to Azure and to .NET hosting sites via FTP work just fine.
-If you have additional questions or concerns please [submit an issue] (https://github.com/poppastring/dasblog-core/issues).
+If you have additional questions or concerns please [submit an issue](https://github.com/poppastring/dasblog-core/issues).

 ## What we have completed so far...